yuno7777/yuno7777/README.md

 ## Projects

-###  Gemstone Price Prediction
+###  Gemstone Price Prediction:

-Developed an end to end ML pipeline with feature engineering and XGBoost regression.
+- Developed an end to end ML pipeline with feature engineering and XGBoost regression.

-###  Image Classification with CNNs
+###  Image Classification with CNNs:

-Designed and trained convolutional neural networks for multi-class image recognition and implemented transfer learning and deployed with Docker
+- Designed and trained convolutional neural networks for multi-class image recognition and implemented transfer learning and deployed with Docker

-###  Anomaly Detection Project
+###  Anomaly Detection Project:

-Implemented outlier detection on datasetsusing Isolation Forest and DBSCAN, demonstrating expertise in unsupervised learning and data analysis for applications like fraud detection and system monitoring
+- Implemented outlier detection on datasetsusing Isolation Forest and DBSCAN, demonstrating expertise in unsupervised learning and data analysis for applications like fraud detection and system monitoring

-###  Air Quality Forecasting & Health Risk Analysis (India)
+###  Air Quality Forecasting & Health Risk Analysis (India):

-Air quality forecasting system for Indian cities using time series and machine learning models (ARIMA, XGBoost), with AQI classification, WHO inspired health risk estimation, and a Streamlit dashboard for visualization.
+- Air quality forecasting system for Indian cities using time series and machine learning models (ARIMA, XGBoost), with AQI classification, WHO inspired health risk estimation, and a Streamlit dashboard for visualization.

-###  Drug Side-Effects Mining and Prediction
+###  Drug Side-Effects Mining and Prediction:

-Developed a machine learning system for drug side-effect prediction, involving dataset preprocessing, feature engineering, and model training to identify potential adverse reactions and support safer healthcare decisions.
+- Developed a machine learning system for drug side-effect prediction, involving dataset preprocessing, feature engineering, and model training to identify potential adverse reactions and support safer healthcare decisions.

 ---